By

 The performance comparison between Google Meet and Zoom heavily relies on network conditions.
 Google Meet and Zoom both have built-in features to optimize performance even under less-than-ideal internet connections.
 Google Meet simplifies video quality when bandwidth is low to ensure that meetings can continue without significant interruptions.
 Zoom, meanwhile, offers a more robust set of adjustments, including the ability to lower resolution, limit frame rate, and even adjust audio quality to conserve bandwidth.

-Zoom’s pricing model is similar in structure, featuring a free plan alongside multiple paid options.
+As emphasized previously, the free version provides a generous offering, allowing up to 100 participants and meetings for up to 60 minutes, which meets the needs of many casual users and small businesses.
+Paid tiers, part of the broader Google Workspace packages, extend these capabilities, offering longer meeting durations, more participants, and additional features like advanced security controls and administrative tools.
+Also mentioned, Zoom’s pricing model is similar in structure, featuring a free plan alongside multiple paid options.
 The free tier supports meetings of up to 40 minutes for up to 100 participants.
 However, for users needing more, Zoom offers Pro, Business, and Enterprise levels.
-These increase participant limits, and meeting duration, and provide additional tools like company branding, transcripts, and support for larger events.
+These increase participant limits and meeting duration, and provide additional tools like company branding, transcripts, and support for larger events.
 Zoom's approach scales well with organizational growth, making it a viable option for startups and global corporations alike.

 Features Available at Different Tiers